Adult Sex Industry

 The latest report from the Home Affairs Committee covers key findings and legislation around prostitution, (2016-2017).
 To read this report please see attached link, http://www.publications.parliament.uk/pa/cm201617/cmselect/cmhaff/26/26.pdf

 As part of Shine we work closely with Changing lives and the police to support women in the adult sex industry.
-Weekly and monthly groups are ran at shine and within the community and also supported by the Shine staff, Samantha and Roya.
+Weekly and monthly groups are ran by Changing Lives and are supported by the Shine staff.

 These groups are run in a safe and relaxed environment for women to allow them to access support.
 Peer support ‘drop in’ sessions have become an important element of the work we do with GAP's (Girls And Proud) overall service, and is integral in terms of the project journey.
 Drop-ins are a confidential, safe and friendly place where clients can attend without an appointment no matter what situation they are in and receive support.
 It is often a place where some of the more chaotic clients will only access or when in crisis, and have the opportunity to meet with a worker or their peers for practical and emotional support, until they are able to engage with the service consistently.